← Back to Research

 Even with 1M+ token context windows, performance degrades on the tasks that matter most: tracking implicit threads across long conversations, detecting emotional subtext, knowing when to ask rather than guess.

-This matters more now because AI is going agentic.
-Systems that don't just answer questions but take actions—booking travel, managing projects, coordinating workflows.
-An agentic AI system that misunderstands implicit intent doesn't give a wrong answer.
+AI is going agentic.
+Systems that don't just answer questions but take actions — booking travel, managing projects, coordinating workflows.
+An agentic AI that misunderstands implicit intent doesn't give a wrong answer.
 It takes a wrong action.

 How Models Try to Capture Intent